khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/interaction.md

 Use [system cursors](#cursors) to indicate when an element is draggable.
 The `grab` cursor appears on hover when an element is draggable.
 Once it’s dragged, the cursor will change to `grabbing`.
 For areas where an element cannot be dropped, use the `not-allowed` cursor.

-Todo: Add visual example of non draggable item
+<admonition type="todo">Add visual example of non draggable item</admonition>

-Todo: Add visual example of draggable item (which includes border radius, shadow, and handle)
+<admonition type="todo">Add visual example of draggable item (which includes border radius, shadow, and handle)</admonition>

 ### Usage